tariqulislam/react-redux-starter/README.md

 |--| postcss.config.js
 ```
 # Special Notes
-  This starter kit support, i have include the two most important production feature
+  This starter kit support two important feature for mordern javascript development

         1. Lazy loading for Redux Store
         2. Module wise Code Spliting

-For Lazy loading of Redux Store, I have create function  withReducer() which will split the reducer and loading the redux on demand at runtime of react application. we can split the code with following code below:
+For Lazy loading of Redux Store, I have introduced a function called  ```withReducer()``` which will load the redux on demand at runtime. for spliting the redux store we can just add the code below at every module at ```index.js```:

   ```javascript
   export default withReducer('homeReducer'/** key for reducer to split **/, homeReducer/** reducer name for module **/) (HomeContainer/** container or samrt component which create connection between redux and component)
   ```
-For Module wise Code Spliting, I have to use ```React Loadable``` package, so we can split the code with using folowing that code below
+For Module wise Code Spliting, I have introduced ```React Loadable``` package, which will split the code at production and runtime also

 ```javascript
 Loadable({